Graeme Souness

 Graeme James Souness (/ˈsuːnᵻs/; born 6 May 1953) is a Scottish former professional football player, manager and television pundit.
+A midfielder, Souness achieved his greatest period of success as an integral part of the Liverpool team of the late 1970s and early 1980s.

-A midfielder, Souness achieved his greatest period of success as an integral part of the Liverpool team of the late 1970s and early 1980s, during which he won five First Division titles and three European Cup trophies.
-He was captain for three seasons at Liverpool until his departure to Sampdoria in 1984.
-Souness later became player-manager for Rangers, leading the club to three Scottish titles and four league cups.
+As a player, Souness established himself at Middlesbrough, where he played for six years, before moving to Liverpool in 1978.
+During his seven seasons at Anfield he won five league titles and three European Cups.
+He was named in the PFA Team of the Year every season between 1981 and 1984.
+Described by The Guardian as "the driving force of an all conquering side", Souness was captain at Liverpool between 1982 and 1984.
+In 2026 he was ranked the club's sixth greatest ever player in an official Liverpool F.C. poll.
+His Liverpool teammate Mark Lawrenson, who in 2015 ranked Souness fourth in his top 10 Anfield greats, called him "a great leader of men".
+He moved to Sampdoria in 1984 and won the Coppa Italia the following season, and then became player-manager for Rangers, leading the club to three Scottish titles and four league cups.
 His final game as a player came in the closing minutes of Rangers' final match of the 1989–90 season, which was his only appearance of the season.

 Souness continued as Rangers coach for a further year before joining Liverpool as manager for the 1991–92 English First Division season.
-He went on to have spells at Galatasaray, Southampton, Torino, Benfica, Blackburn Rovers and Newcastle United.
+Winning the FA Cup in 1992, his time as manager of Liverpool did not come close to matching his success as a player at the club, and after two substandard seasons he resigned in 1994 before he went on to have spells at Galatasaray, Southampton, Torino, Benfica, Blackburn Rovers and Newcastle United.

 At international level, Souness gained 54 caps for Scotland, captaining the team on 27 occasions.

 Club career

 Early career

-Souness was brought up in the Saughton Mains area of Edinburgh, and supported local side Hearts and Rangers.
+Graeme James Souness was born on 6 May 1953 in Edinburgh, Scotland, and was brought up in the Saughton Mains area of the city.
+He supported local side Heart of Midlothian and Glasgow-based Rangers.
 As a teenager, Souness played for local boys' club North Merchiston.

 Souness' career began as an apprentice at Tottenham Hotspur under Bill Nicholson.
 He signed professional forms as a 15-year-old in 1968.
 Frustrated at a lack of first-team opportunities, the teenage Souness told Nicholson he should be selected for the first team.
 Souness made one first-team appearance for Spurs, in a UEFA Cup tie as a substitute.

 During the summer of 1972, Souness played in the North American Soccer League for the Montreal Olympique.
 He appeared in 10 of his team's 14 matches and was named in the league's All-Star team for that season.